 Should you file a consumer proposal?

-As this article explains, there are many advantages from which you could benefit if you agree a consumer proposal.
+As this article explains, there are many advantages from which you could benefit if you agree to a consumer proposal.
 To recap:

 - All your unsecured debts are wrapped into an easily managed single monthly payment